 Stift Seitenstetten in Mostviertel

-The Stift Seitenstetten in Mostviertel is especially beautiful in spring.
+The Seitenstetten Abbey in Mostviertel is particularly beautiful in spring.
 We have the pen during the Pear blossom time in late April visited.
 We start from our Mosthotel Kothmühle.
-It goes through agricultural landscapes past imposing square farms.
-This is how the farms of the Mostviertel are named.
-There are also pear trees everywhere in the landscape.
-These give the area a filigree look at its peak.
-Their flowers make the treetops shine against the background of the meadows and the coniferous forests.
+It goes through agricultural landscapes past imposing square farms that are typical for this region in Lower Austria.
+At least that's how the farms in the Mostviertel are called.
+There are pear trees everywhere in the landscape.
+These give the area a filigree appearance during the flowering period.
+The blossoms of the tree canopy glow against the backdrop of meadows and coniferous forests.

 Monastery, school and retreat

 The first thing we notice in Seitenstetten is the pen.
 A boarding school is housed there today.
 If you want, you can also spend the night here.
 It immediately becomes clear to us why Stift Seitenstetten is popularly referred to as "Vierkanter Gottes".
 The reason is his Stiftshof.
 This is directly opposite the boarding school.
 It is built in the same shape as the farms in the region.
 It rises in the most beautiful candy pink above the park.
 This also belongs to the pen.

 And yes, the park in Stift Seitenstetten!
 Dirt roads lead past manicured beds.
 As in the region, the pears should not be missing here.
 In rank and file they stand in the trellis along a park border.
 Baroque stone vases also line the fountain.
 This ripples in the middle of the park.
 At the end of the garden is also a small pleasure garden.
 This meets in any case the requirements that were placed in the Middle Ages on such gardens.